Move Forward With A Cape May Divorce Attorney Focused On Practical Solutions

 Q. How does New Jersey divide property, including a Cape May vacation home or rental?

 A. New Jersey uses equitable distribution.
-That means a fair, not automatic 50 50, division of marital assets and debts.
+That means a fair, not automatic 50/50, division of marital assets and debts.
 Marital property generally includes what is acquired during the marriage, such as homes, retirement accounts, and business interests.
 Separate property may include premarital assets and inheritances kept separate.
 Courts consider factors like the length of the marriage, contributions by each spouse, standard of living, income, and tax effects under N.J.S.A.
-2A:34 23.1.
-For Cape May shore properties or rentals, we address title, premarital contributions, passive and active appreciation, rental income, and buyout options.
-Retirement accounts often require a QDRO to divide safely.
-We organize records and propose distribution plans that are practical and tax aware.
+2A:34-23.1.
+For Cape May County shore properties or rentals, we address title, premarital contributions, passive and active appreciation, rental income, and buyout options.
+Retirement accounts often require a QDRO to be divided safely.
+We organize records and propose distribution plans that are practical and tax-aware.

 Q. How are child custody and child support decided in New Jersey, and what should Cape May parents expect?

-A. Custody is based on the best interests of the child under N.J.S.A.
-9:2 4.
-Parents often share legal custody, which means joint decision making on major issues.
+A. Child custody is based on the best interests of the child under N.J.S.A.
+9:2-4.
+Parents often share joint legal custody, which means joint decision-making on major issues.
 Parenting time schedules reflect the child’s needs, school calendars, work schedules, and travel logistics.
-Cape May families often tailor summer and holiday time around shore activities and visitor traffic.
+Cape May County families often tailor summer and holiday time around shore activities and visitor traffic.
 Child support follows the New Jersey Child Support Guidelines, which consider both incomes, overnights, health insurance, childcare, and predictable medical costs.
 Support can deviate from the Guidelines if there are special circumstances.
 Orders can be modified if there is a substantial change in circumstances.
-We focus on child centered plans, clear schedules, and accurate Guideline calculations.
+We focus on child-centered plans, clear schedules, and accurate Guideline calculations.
 For tailored guidance, contact Putterman Legal at (609) 625-8383 for a confidential, no obligation consultation with our lead attorney, Bonnie Putterman.

 Contact A Cape May Divorce Attorney For A Confidential Consultation

 If you are ready to get your questions answered, reach out today.
-A Cape May Divorce Attorney at Putterman Legal will listen, organize your facts, and outline practical options.
-We offer confidential, no-obligation consultations so you can make informed choices without pressure.
-Call (609) 625-8383 to speak with our team.
+Our team will listen, organize your facts, and outline practical options.
+We offer confidential, no-obligation consultations so you can achieve informed choices without pressure.
+Call (609) 625-8383 to speak with us.

 We provide strong value through thorough case preparation and efficient problem-solving.
 When you work with a divorce lawyer in Cape May from our firm, you receive clear checklists, document templates, and responsive communication.
-Our divorce attorney coordinates with financial and valuation professionals when needed to reduce disputes and support fair results.
+Our family law team coordinates with financial and valuation professionals when needed to reduce disputes and support fair results.
 We aim to resolve matters through negotiation first, then advocate firmly in court if required.

-You will have a plan for custody, parenting time, support, and asset division that reflects your goals and your children’s best interests.
+You will have a plan for child custody, visitation, support, and asset division that reflects your goals and your children’s best interests.
 We help you avoid common pitfalls like incomplete disclosures, unclear parenting provisions, and inaccurate budgets.
 With 30 years of focused family law experience, Bonnie Putterman leads a team that is prepared and steady.
-Contact us now to start your divorce with a clear path forward and a team committed to practical progress.
+Our commitment to each client begins at the very beginning of your case and carries through to the final resolution.
+Reach out now to start your divorce with a clear path forward and a team dedicated to practical progress.

 Practice Areas